viamrobotics/docs/docs/components/camera/_index.md

 ### GetImages

-Get simultaneous images from different sensors, along with associated metadata.
+Get simultaneous images from different imagers, along with associated metadata.
 The multiple images returned from GetImages do not represent a time series of images.

 {{< tabs >}}